Samad-Qureshi/Samad-Qureshi/README.md

 # React Native Mobile Application Developer

 Welcome to my GitHub profile! 👋 I'm Samad Qureshi, a passionate software engineer specializing in building mobile applications using React Native and JavaScript.
-With [X] years of experience in the field, I thrive on crafting innovative and user-friendly solutions for both Android and iOS platforms.
+With 2+ years of experience in the field, I thrive on crafting innovative and user-friendly solutions for both Android and iOS platforms.

 ## About Me